 What type of LinkedIn Training should you choose?
 The answer to this question resonates with the main strategy of the company for the foreseeable future and sometimes – with the business targets of the different divisions.

 If you need to improve your employer branding (EB) communication, a 4-hour advanced training with your Marketing and HR teams will provide not only the required insights, but will also bond the two most important parties for the execution of the EB strategy.

-When your B2B salespeople are facing hard times, a joint 3- to 5-hour training for the Sales and Marketing divisions could help streamlining the process and adding the most important (plus the latest) features on LinkedIn into the arsenal for lead generation and social selling.
+When your B2B salespeople are facing hard times, a joint 3- to 5-hour training for the Sales and Marketing divisions could help streamline the process and add the most important (plus the latest) features on LinkedIn into the arsenal for lead generation and social selling.

 And not least, the C-suite should always be on board with the B2B marketing strategy of the company where the professional network probably plays a leading role.
 So only 1 to 2 hours of their time could convince them to support and even participate actively in all corporate campaigns on LinkedIn.

 If you recognise your needs in any of the abovementioned training courssess, don’t hesitate to contact us via the contact form or directly at firstname.lastname@example.org.
 We are here to help!